Winifreddo/Interactive-interior-design-javascript-project/README.md

-# JavaScript Login/Registration Project for Foodie Online Recipe Finder
+# JavaScript Login/Registration and interaction project for an interior design website

 ## Contents